Jayeshh41/Jayeshh41/README.md

 - 👋 Hi, I’m @Jayeshh41
-- 👀 I’m interested in web development, data analytics, and creating impactful projects.
+- 👀 I’m interested in full stack web development and creating impactful projects.
 - 🌱 I’m currently learning MongoDB Database
 - 💞️ I’m looking to collaborate on open-source projects and innovative web solutions.
 - 📫 How to reach me : www.linkedin.com/in/jayesh-ikhar-3460b8324